 In simple word DLL file store the code and data that is used by various different software.
-A single DLL files can be used by different software, if they supposed to need it, eradicating the need for several copies of the same information.
+A single DLL file can be used by different software, if they supposed to need it, eradicating the need for several copies of the same information.

-How do DLL files work?
+How do DLL Files Work?

 Visualize two different files – “example.exe,” a common executable file, and “library.dll,” a DLL file that is by that executable.
 How these both files are connected by the operating system when “example.exe” runs?